 If you are missing one or more of your natural teeth, you may be a good candidate for dental implants.
 Secured directly into your jaw, these restorations provide a long-lasting solution to missing teeth and the accompanying oral health problems.
-Dr. Christian Len can evaluate your candidacy for dental implants at his White Rock, BC practice.
-Contact Dr. Christian Len to find out whether you might be able to enjoy the many benefits that dental implants have to offer.
+We can evaluate your candidacy for dental implants.
+Contact us to find out whether you might be able to enjoy the many benefits that dental implants have to offer.

 A dental implant is a threaded titanium post that is placed into the jawbone in place of a missing tooth (or teeth).
 Once the implant has integrated (fused) to the bone, a crown (or cap) is placed on top of the implant.